This post may contain affiliate links. Please read my disclosure for more information.

 It helps you manage your money.
 You can know how much to save, how much to spend, and how much to use on debt.

-This rule of budgeting offers a percentage-based way to calculate how and where you should spend your money:
+The 30 30-30-10 budget offers a percentage-based way to calculate how and where you should spend your money:

 - 30% should be budgeted to needs and necessities like food an utility bills